adambard/learnxinyminutes-docs/powershell.html.markdown

 1 -lt 2 -and 2 -lt 3  # => True
 2 -lt 3 -and 3 -lt 2  # => False

-# (-is vs. -eq) -is checks if two objects are the same type
+# (-is vs. -eq) -is checks if two objects are the same type.
 # -eq checks if the objects have the same values.
 # Note: we called '[Math]' from .NET previously without the preceeding
 # namespaces.
-We can do the same with [Collections.ArrayList] if preferred
+We can do the same with [Collections.ArrayList] if preferred.
 [System.Collections.ArrayList]$a = @()  # Point a at a new list
 $a = (1,2,3,4)
 $b = $a                                 # => Point b at what a is pointing to